muscled-clients/AISales-1.1/README.md

 **Made with ❤️ for better sales conversations**

-*SmartCallMate helps sales professionals have more effective conversations by providing real-time AI assistance and automatic documentation.*
+*Muscled Sales AI Assistant helps sales professionals have more effective conversations by providing real-time AI assistance and automatic documentation.*